An-him/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	 a script that reverse its input.
 8-cwd_state
 	script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it 		should be overwritten.
 If the file ls_cwd_content does not exist, create it.
+11-directories
+	Script that counts the number of directories and sub-directories in the current directory.
+	The current and parent directories should not be taken into account Hidden directories should be counted